 Speaking of Loan Officers, if you are deciding between two quotes that are pretty much the same, then I suggest going with the Loan Officer that has more experience.
 Ideally, you want to work with a Loan Officer who has at least five years of experience.

 The Refinance Loan Process

-> If the quotes look good and the new refinance meets your objectives than move forward and get the process started.
+If the quotes look good and the new refinance meets your objectives, then move forward and get the process started.

-> As an example:
+As an example:

-> If your Loan Officer requests bank statements make sure you send in the entire bank statement, all pages – front and bak of each page.
+If your Loan Officer requests bank statements, make sure you send in the entire bank statement, all pages – front and back of each page.

 Don’t send in a screenshot of your balance or print out your transaction history thinking that will do because it won’t.
 Not sending in exactly what was requested could delay your closing by four to seven days.

 That’s right; some people don’t have to do an appraisal, but most do.
 When I decided to refinance my mortgage a few years ago, I still had to do an appraisal, but some people get lucky and avoid having to do an appraisal.

 Who decides if you need an appraisal?
 FannieMae and FreddieMac – are the ones that issue an appraisal waiver (not the lender).